lixd36/sunflower/README.md

 welcome to git,
-please begin your first lab.
+please begin your first lab!